alexdeplov/alexdeplov.github.io/content/blog/2026/desktop-phone-connected-to-freebsd-server.md

 image = "images/og-image-desktop-phone-connected-to-freebsd-server.jpg"
 +++

-## Why?

-- I wanted to turn a 90s desk phone into a physical interface for my FreeBSD server.
-- The goal was not traditional VoIP calling.
-I wanted to pick up the handset, press a digit, and trigger a local script on the FreeBSD side.
+I turned a Panasonic KX-T2315 desk phone into a physical menu for my FreeBSD server.
+When I pick up the handset, the phone adapter calls Asterisk, waits for one digit, and triggers a predefined script on the FreeBSD server.
+This post covers the phone restoration, HT801 setup, Asterisk configuration, Lua dialplan, Python AGI dispatcher, and the full config download.

 The basic flow looks like this: